nheyr08/Embedded-Toy-Kart/README.md

 ###### tags: `2021Fall` `reinforcement learning`

-This project is the implementation of a self-driving AI kart based on reinforcement learning and the PID algorithm.
-Our model, on a Jetson Nano performs directional and navigates the environment for optimal route prediction.
-The project deals simultaneously with complex environmental dynamics and a complex policy, derived from streamed frame pixels.
+This project implements a self-driving AI kart based on reinforcement learning and the PID algorithm.
+Our model, on a Jetson Nano, performs directional navigation and navigates the environment for optimal route prediction.
+The project simultaneously deals with complex environmental dynamics and a complex policy derived from streamed frame pixels.

 ## How to build a model for simulation
 Gazebo or unity -> 2021/10/27 Gazebo
 - [x] implemented

-# Steps
-## Algorithm to train the model to play the game:
+### Algorithm to train the model to play the game:
 reinforcement learning
-## Hardware used:
+### Hardware used:
 Jetson Nano,
 Windows PC I7
-## interact with the computer and the JetsonNano board
+### Interact with the computer and the JetsonNano board
-Model inference on Jetson, sends Keystrokes to PC Virtual Interface.
+Model inference on Jetson sends Keystrokes to PC Virtual Interface.
-##  Target: KSP, track..., game the model will play
+###  Target: KSP, track..., game the model will play
 - [x] landing
 - [x] virtual track
 - [x] generated environment
-# Presentation of Ideas
+## Presentation of Ideas
 * Initiative
 >Do embedded control using limited hardware on an edge device, take part in multiplayer games against other opponents - 2021/10/27

-# Notes for the Embedded Toy Kart
+## Notes for the Embedded Toy Kart
-## Overview
+### Overview
 The Embedded Toy Kart project implements a self-driving AI kart model using reinforcement learning (RL) and a PID (Proportional-Integral-Derivative) control algorithm.
 This project aims to create a simulation environment where the AI can learn to navigate and control a kart effectively.
-## Project Goals
+### Project Goals
 Develop a self-driving kart using RL techniques.
 Implement control algorithms to manage kart dynamics.
 Create a simulation environment suitable for training and testing the model.